rajnandan1/doximus/README.md

 - Supports examples

 ## Images
-Use images folder to add your images. `favicon.ico` can be added in images folder
+Use images folder to add your images.
 ## Pages
 All pages are present in pages folder.
 Root of `pages` is the home / landing page
 ## Doximus CLI